The Collector's Guide to T206

 Back Type Rarity Tier Multiplier Market Context

-Cycle · Tolstoi · El Principe de Gales Uncommon 2.5×–3× The "Goldilocks" zone for advanced collectors — meaningfully rare but still findable at auction.
+American Beauty · Cycle (Ser.
+350) · Tolstoi · El Principe de Gales · Sovereign (Ser.
+460) · Piedmont (Fac.
+42) Uncommon 2.5×–4.5× The "Goldilocks" zone — meaningfully rare but still findable at auction.
+American Beauty 460 at 4.5×; most others in the 2.5×–3× range.

 Piedmont · Sweet Caporal (standard) Common 1.0× The baseline for all T206 valuations.
 The most common backs — and the best starting point for new collectors.